Freaks of Nature (film): Plot

 The town of Dillford, Ohio, is home to three species who despise each other: humans, vampires, and zombies.
-Vampires are the top of the food chain, both literally and in social circles, and tend to be the cooler kids in town.
+Vampires are at the top of the food chain, both literally and in social circles, and tend to be the cooler kids in town.
 The zombies are able to leave their ghetto with special collars that keep them compliant.
-The humans languish somewhere in the middle, intimidated by the vampires while seeing the zombies as second class citizens.
+The humans languish somewhere in the middle, intimidated by the vampires while seeing the zombies as second-class citizens.
 All seem to have their own communities and rules by which they keep a tense truce.

 School nerd Dag sets out to lose his virginity with Lorelei, the hottest girl in school to prove he isn't a loser.
 He has issues with Rick Wilson, the baseball coach and manager of the local meat factory.
 Rick fired all of the human employees, including Dag's mother, and replaced them with zombies as cheap labor.
 Rick taunts him with this as Dag practices his pitching and he chokes and ends up hitting one of the star athletes, injuring him severely.

-Dag's hippy parents try to cheer him with a speech about the men in his family being late bloomers.
-When the euphemisms about puberty and "huge changes" make Dag uncomfortable, he stops his well meaning parents and tries to forget about the conversation.
+Dag's hippy parents try to cheer him up with a speech about the men in his family being late bloomers.
+When the euphemisms about puberty and "huge changes" make Dag uncomfortable, he stops his well-meaning parents and tries to forget about the conversation.

 Meanwhile, social outcast Petra is seduced and transformed into a vampire after being bitten by Milan - the high school's playboy vampire - while they are making out.
 Later he rejects her when she wants to make the relationship permanent, leaving her alone and now a vampire with no idea how to cope.

 Dag's former best friend Ned, the brother of the athlete Dag injured, is also a social outcast at high school.
-He is one of the smartest people in the town but is ostracized by his sport loving father and receives only contempt from his teachers.
+He is one of the smartest people in the town but is ostracized by his sport-loving father and receives only contempt from his teachers.
 Following an argument with his family, Ned visits the zombie ghetto and he allows a female teenage zombie to bite his leg, transforming him into a zombie so he doesn't have to think or be smart anymore.

-Just as Dag is finally about to score with Lorelei, out of nowhere aliens invade Dillford, causing residents to believe that the vampires, zombies and humans are attacking each other.
-This causes an all out war between the three groups that envelopes the town in a free for all of vampires vs. humans vs. zombies.
+Just as Dag is finally about to score with Lorelei, out of nowhere aliens invade Dillford, causing residents to believe that the vampires, zombies, and humans are attacking each other.
+This causes an all-out war between the three groups that envelopes the town in a free for all of vampires vs. humans vs. zombies.